Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 Should focaccia be thick or thin?

 Most focaccia will be at least three-quarters of an inch thick.
-However, the thickness can be customized to your personal preference.
+However, the thickness can be customized to your personal preference by using a larger or smaller pan and adjusting the cooking time.

 Lana Stuart.